Koma4k0/Roblox-Scripts/README.md

 ## 💾 Installation

-Copy the script from the corresponding file and paste it into your Lua executor.
+1. Copy the script from the corresponding file and paste it into your Lua executor.
+2. Grab a free key from [free_keys.txt](https://github.com/Koma4k0/Roblox-Scripts/blob/main/free_keys.txt)
+3. Verify Key in the loader
+4. Select the script you wish to load

 ## 🧪 Tested Executors